REStud/data-editor/before.md

         content: After Your Paper is Accepted
         url: '/after/'
 ---
-By submitting to the journal, you indicate that you accept the Data Availability Policy.
+By submitting to the journal, you indicate that you accept the Data and Code Availability Policy.
 In short, the default rule is that you are required to submit all code and data necessary to reproduce your work, and permit any reader of the journal to use them.

-# Data Availability Policy
+# Data and Code Availability Policy

 [![Link to DCAS Icon](https://datacodestandard.org/assets/img/DCAS-1.0.svg)](https://datacodestandard.org/)

 The Review of Economic Studies endorses DCAS, the [Data and Code Availability Standard](https://datacodestandard.org/) [v1.0], and its data and code availability policy is compatible with DCAS.

 {% for rule in site.data.rules -%}
 {% if rule.group %}
 | | **{{ rule.group }}** | {% else -%}
 {% endif %}
 | {{ forloop.index}} | {{ rule.topic }} | {{ rule.description }} |{% endfor %}

 Replication packages will be posted in the Review's [Replication Archive](https://zenodo.org/communities/restud-replication/).